What’s the story behind your grocery bill?

-Coined Food Freedom Day by the Canadian Federation of Agriculture (CFA), February 14, 2013, is the calendar date when the average Canadian will have earned enough income to pay his or her grocery bill for the entire year.
+The Canadian Federation of Agriculture (CFA) has calculated that on February 8, 2017, a Canadian of average income will have earned enough income to pay for their grocery bill for the entire year.